Phoenixx52/crowdstrike-major-it-outages/README.md

 - **Boot into Safe Mode with Command Prompt manually.**
 - **Run the PowerShell command to download and execute the script.**

-# If you don't have a Bluescreen yet
+# If you don't have a Bluescreen

 ## Scripts